The Real Costs of LinkedIn Advertising: A Guide for SaaS Startups in 2026

 • Add 1-2 qualifying questions to your Lead Gen Forms (but keep total fields under 5 to avoid drop-off)

-• Create content specific to your ideal buyer's pain points
+• Create content specific to your ideal buyer's pain points, a core principle of any effective LinkedIn prospecting guide

 • Test different CTAs to filter for serious prospects